shamahn/node-activetick/README.md

 ### Installation from git repo:

-1. Make sure to have Activetick API package downloaded to the same directory as this project
+1. Make sure to have Activetick API package downloaded to two directories up from this project
 2. Run the preinstall.sh which does the following:
   * Copies the Activetick API package and places them in the import directory
   * Download libjson 7.6.1